 - Consistent use of substances despite acknowledgement of persistent or recurrent physical or psychological difficulties from using the substance.

-- Tolerance as defined by either a need for markedly increased amounts to achieve intoxication or desired effect or markedly diminished effect with continued use of the same amount.
+- Tolerance as defined by either a need for markedly increased amounts to achieve intoxication or desired effect or significantly diminished effect with continued use of the same amount.

 - Withdrawal manifesting as either characteristic syndrome or the substance is used to avoid withdrawal.

 The more a person cuts out of their life, the more the addiction to codeine has taken control.
 In many ways, their primary relationship is with their drug of choice, codeine.
 Again, if you see these symptoms within yourself or someone you love, seek help immediately.

-One of the other dangers to codeine addiction is that it is easier to get than other narcotics because it comes in cough syrup.
+One of the other dangers to codeine drug abuse is that it is easier to get than other narcotics because it comes in cough syrup.
 It can be abused a lot easier, and just by the nature of ease of access, people can get addicted to it easier as well.
 This can lead to people trying other, harder opioids and narcotics chasing that same high they got when they first used codeine.
-It can be difficult to stop this process once it is started and dependence has set in.
+It can be difficult to stop this process once it is started, and dependence has set in.